 This fairly simple metric for neural activity could guide treatment for people with brain injuries.

-October 3, 2012 – Spaulding Selected as NIDRR as Both TBI and Burn Injury Model System Sites.
+October 3, 2012 – Spaulding Selected by NIDRR as Both TBI and Burn Injury Model System Sites.
 Spaulding Rehab News

 Spaulding Rehabilitation Hospital announced today that both its Traumatic Brain Injury (TBI) Program and Burn Injury Rehabilitation Program have been selected as Model System sites by the National Institute on Disability and Rehabilitation Research (NIDRR).
 These selections combined with last year’s selection of Spaulding as a Spinal Cord Injury Model System Site make Spaulding one of only two providers nationally to be selected as a Model System in all three specialties at the same time.